 We got to know and even like each other, establishing common goals and a shared sense of purpose.
 In the detention camps, the arts curriculum was provided on a rotating basis at each site, so that all student scholars have the opportunity to experience multiple arts disciplines during the four-week period.
 AIYN teaching artists adapted their organization’s previous curricula for this pilot project in order to build intentionally upon the principles, themes and goals of the Freedom Schools.

-One week, the student were focusing on “I Can Make a Difference in Myself,” so the teaching artists focused on self-reflection.
+One week, the students were focusing on “I Can Make a Difference in Myself,” so the teaching artists focused on self-reflection.

 “If you really knew me,” one student wrote, “you’d know that I hate my shadow because it reminds me of my dark past … If you really knew me, you’d know I like purple orchids and wildflowers.
 If you really knew me you’d know you’re the reason I’m scared to love.”
 At the end of each week, students shared their work with the rest of the camp, often prompting more students to engage the following week.